netscaler/netscaler-k8s-ingress-controller/deployment/openshift/README.md

     | NS_USER and NS_PASSWORD | Mandatory | The user name and password of the Citrix ADC VPX or MPX appliance used as the Ingress device.
 For more details, see [Prerequisites](#prerequisites). |
     | EULA | Mandatory | The End User License Agreement.
 Specify the value as `Yes`.|
     | NS_VIP | Optional | Citrix ingress controller uses the IP address provided in this environment variable to configure a virtual IP address to the Citrix ADC that receives Ingress traffic. **Note:**  The [frontend-ip](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/annotations.md) value takes precedence over NS_VIP. |

-3. Add the service account to privileged security context constraints (SCC) of OpenShift.
+1. Add the service account to privileged security context constraints (SCC) of OpenShift.

         oc adm policy add-scc-to-user privileged system:serviceaccount:default:citrix

-4. Save the edited ``cic.yaml`` file and deploy it using the following command:
+1. Save the edited ``cic.yaml`` file and deploy it using the following command:

          oc create -f cic.yaml

-5. Verify if the Citrix ingress controller is deployed successfully using the following command:
+1. Verify if the Citrix ingress controller is deployed successfully using the following command:

         oc create get pods --all-namespaces

-6. Configure static routes on Citrix ADC VPX or MPX to reach the pods inside the OpenShift cluster.
-For more information on creating static routes, see [static routing](../network/staticrouting.md#manually-configure-route-on-the-citrix-adc-instance)
+1. Configure static routes on Citrix ADC VPX or MPX to reach the pods inside the OpenShift cluster.

-        !!! note "Note"
+      1. Use the following command to get the information about host names, host IP addresses, and subnets for static route configuration.

+                oc get hostsubnet

+      1. Log on to the Citrix ADC instance.
-        The steps in the link for static route configuration on Citrix ADC VPX or MPX works only when the Citrix ADC VPX or MPX and OpenShift nodes are on the same network.
+      1. Add the route on the Citrix ADC instance using the following command.

+              add route <pod_network> <podCIDR_netmask> <gateway>

+    For example, if the output of the `oc get hostsubnet` is as follows:

+        oc get hostsubnet

+        NAME            HOST           HOST IP        SUBNET
+        os.example.com  os.example.com 192.168.122.46 10.1.1.0/24

+    The required static route is as follows:

+           add route 10.1.1.0 255.255.255.0 192.168.122.46

 ## Example: Deploy the Citrix ingress controller as a router plug-in in an OpenShift cluster